 Family preservation is a community effort to provide short-term services when a family is faced with challenge and crisis.
 We offer and oversee services that help families get back on track.
 Families referred by the Florida Department of Children and Families receive assistance through a series of programs and case management that helps keep children at home and avoid foster care:

-High-Risk Newborn (HRN) is a program providing behavioral health and social services to caregivers with children ages 0 to 5, who may be at risk for developing severe mental health disorders.
-Parents learn how to interact with their children to build strong bonds through support and nurturing.
-Clinicians are trained in early childhood development, behavioral observations, developmental screening, and parent and child interactions.
+High-Risk Newborn (HRN) is a therapeutic infant mental health program providing services to caregivers with children ages 0-5.
+Clinicians are trained in early childhood development, behavioral observations, developmental screening, and parent and child interactions to reduce potential developmental delays in children.

 Kinship Caregiver Program